-I’m a regular writer and speaker on disability, society and churches.
+I’m a regular writer and speaker on disability, society and churches, in the national and Christian media.
 I link here to recent articles and talks.
 For more of my academic writing, visit my academia.edu page.

-A Vision for Disabled Christians, Preach Magazine, 20th July 2022.
+A Vision for Disabled Christians (text).
+Preach Magazine, 20th July 2022.
 Co-written with Emily Richardson.
 In this blog post for Preach we reflect on the experience of writing our forthcoming book, ‘At the Gates: Disability, Justice and Churches’.

-Disability and Church: Intersectionality (video to follow), Church Times/HeartEdge webinar.
+Disability and Church: Intersectionality (video).
+Church Times/HeartEdge webinar.
 I spoke on disability and sexuality, on a panel together with Fiona MacMillan, Rev Dr Lamar Hardwick and Rev Rachel Mann.

 A Man with a Mission: Mark 1:40–45 and ‘Mission With’ Disabled People (text).
 Article for the ANVIL Journal of Theology and Mission (vol. 38, issue 1).
 Disabled ministers and writers reflect on mission and disability in this thought-provoking issue – read the full issue here.

-(Still) Calling from the Edge: Conference Review 2021 (text).
-A review of this year’s disability and church conference, an annual disabled-led partnership between St Martin-in-the-Fields Church and Inclusive Church, which celebrated its tenth year in 2021.
+(Still) Calling from the Edge: Conference Review (text).
+Inclusive Church blog, Oct 2021.
+A review of the 2021 disability and church conference, an annual disabled-led partnership between St Martin-in-the-Fields Church and Inclusive Church, which celebrated its tenth year in 2021.

 Disability and Sexuality: Queer Encounters with Diverse Bodies and Minds (PDF).
 Talk for Open Table London, September 2021.